To Sue or Not To Sue?

 It has been a year since the law went into effect, and there has been no pronounced shift in the number of personal injury and wrongful death lawsuits filed in the state.
 Likely it is still too early to know whether the change will operate as intended.
 Hopefully the bill’s author, Senate President Pro Tempore John Burton, will not need to draw upon the advice of Winston Churchill who, when asked what the chief qualification of a politician should be, replied: “it’s the ability to foretell what will happen tomorrow, next month, and next year—and to explain afterward why it didn’t happen.”

-For additional information regarding Califomia’s new statute of limitations, please contact Margaret Holm, managing partner in the Orange County Office at 714-835-1157.
+For additional information regarding Califomia’s statute of limitations, please contact our office at 213) 480-1900.
 Bonne Bridges excels at a full range of disciplines including: managed care, medical malpractice defense, employment law, professional liability matters, toxic torts, elder law, device and pharmaceutical product liability and appeals.